nilsenpaul/craft-sequentialedit/README.md

 # Sequential Edit plugin for Craft CMS 3.x

-This plugin lets you edit multiple elements (entries, categories, commerce products ...) in sequence, without being sent back to the index page each time you save your changes.
+This plugin lets you edit multiple elements (entries, categories, assets (if Craft >= 3.4), Commerce products, Commerce subscriptions and Solspace Calendar Events) in sequence, without being sent back to the index page each time you save your changes.

 ![Screenvid](resources/sequential-edit.gif)